Retro-Devils/WickedOS/README.md

-Updated September 29,2021
+## Updated October 20,2021
+## Current Version: 1.2

 # WickedOS
-A android based operating system for Raspberry pi 4.
+A android based, retro gaming operating system, for Raspberry Pi 4.

-WickedOS is built on konstakangs lineage 17.1
+WickedOS is built on Konstakangs Lineage 17.1.

-WickedOS has everything you need to load your games and play.
-WickedOS will also be released on arcade punks loaded .

 ## First Boot Setup

 1.You need a keyboard and mouse plugged in.